Latin American music in the United States: 1990s Latin explosion

 In the mid-1990s, Selena was gaining prominence within the Latin American music world.
 Primarily marketed as a Tejano music artist, Selena's success was met with rhythmic Cumbia recordings.
 After bypassing several barriers within the Tejano industry, she quickly superseded other Latin artist acts and earned the title "Queen of Tejano Music".
 After being presented with a Grammy for Selena Live!, Selena became the first Latin artist to release four number–one singles in 1994.
 With a meteoric rise in popularity, Selena was presented with the opportunity to record an English-crossover album.

 Months before the release of her English album, Selena was murdered by her fan club president on March 31, 1995, in Corpus Christi, Texas.
 Selena's incomplete album, titled Dreaming of You, was released in July 1995, topping the Billboard 200.
 Selena's songs "Dreaming of You" and "I Could Fall In Love" quickly became mainstream hits, and the album became among the top ten best-selling debuts of all time along with being among the best-selling debuts for a female artist.
 Selena became the first Latin artist, male or female, to have ever debuted with a No. 1 album, partially in Spanish.

 Despite, and perhaps fueled by, Selena's death and crossover success, the "Latin explosion" continued in the late 1990s.
 At that time, a handful of rising stars who shared a Latin heritage were touted as proof that sounds from Latin countries were infiltrating the pop mainstream.
-These included Ricky Martin, Thalía, Marc Anthony, Enrique Iglesias and Jennifer Lopez, who rendered a Golden Globe performance as Selena on film.
+These included Ricky Martin, Shakira, Paulina Rubio, Marc Anthony, Enrique Iglesias and Jennifer Lopez, who rendered a Golden-Globe-nominated performance as Selena on film.

 Like Estefan and Selena, many of these artists, including some who recorded in English after gaining fame singing in Spanish, had been influenced at least as much by American music and culture.

 In 1994, Frank Sinatra personally invited Luis Miguel to participate on a duet in the album Duets II.
 Luis Miguel has been dubbed several times by the press and the media as the "Latin Frank Sinatra".
 "Come Fly with Me" was the song of the duet with Luis Miguel.